 Curator Tilly Boleyn explains why the surgical table is a powerful representation of women’s rights.
-This is an extract from the publication Evidence, which can be purchased online at the MAAS Store.
+This is an extract from the publication Evidence, which can be purchased online.

 This surgical table used for abortions has saved thousands of lives.
 Abortion is still a politically contentious issue, however, and a health service that remains heavily regulated, restricted and contested in many parts of this country and overseas.